Layers of Security Counter Security Defects

 Keep in mind that the seven layers focus on your network security.

-The Seven Layers Today
+Layers of Security Today

 Regardless, the seven layers concept applies.
-The more layers you can implement to deter hackers, the more secure your environment.
+The more layers of security you can implement to deter hackers, the more secure your environment.
 From a tool’s perspective, as it relates to 2021, a sound security approach requires implementation of the tools presented below:

 With remote workforces, endpoint security and multi-factor authentication are mandatory.
 Yet, slightly more than half (57%) worldwide have adopted MFA.
 Companies with 26 to 100 present a 34% adoption rate.